gamifying-refactoring/gamifying-refactoring-website-theme/content/code_repository.md

 I am sure you did not expect this page but this is the reality ![Smiley](/images/smiley.png?width=20px&classes=smiley).

 Trust me, code for this game exists in reality.
 It is available in **Python** and **Java** at this moment.
+Code is also planned in other programming languages and should be available soon.

-Other programming languages are also planned and should be available soon.
 This is how the overall plan looks at the moment -

 ![Gamifying Refactoring](/images/backlog.png?height=350px)